OGHN/GiftShop/README.md

-# GiftShop
+# Master branch
-Main project implementation
+Initial commit of the main project